The Best Travel Laptops for Every Adventure

 Apple actually stopped updating the Air, at a time when the competition started to make faster, lighter, and cheaper alternatives.
 Finally, in 2018, the Air got it's first significant refresh for the first time in three years.

 Now, it's hard to choose between the Air and the Pro, as both machines have their strengths and weaknesses.
 It really comes down to the price and weight, over these computers expandability and power.
-Most travels will prefer the Air due to its design.
+Most travelers will prefer the Air due to its design.

 This computer is reliable, with an Intel i5 processor, with 8 or 16GB of RAM and 128 to 1.5TB of storage space.
 All of that in just a 2.8-pound device.